-Michelle Obama Stuck In Rut – Finding It Harder To Unplug Than Barack?
+Michelle Obama Stuck In Rut, Finding It Harder To Unplug Than Barack?
 [Opinion]

 — The Hill (@thehill) March 11, 2017

-Obama’s camp explains his continued presence in Washington D.C. was for his daughter to finish out her schooling, but others believe there is much more to it than this.
-His new Washington residence is seen as a “command center” for his “continuing involvement with activist organizations,” which is reported on Breitbart News.
+Obama’s camp explains his continued presence in Washington, D.C., was for his daughter to finish out her schooling, but others believe there is much more to it than this.
+His new Washington residence is seen as a “command center” for his “continuing involvement with activist organizations,” according to Breitbart News.

 From the reports today, while Michelle continues on with her FLOTUS work, the former president is in Hawaii.
-It looks like Michelle is the Obama having the hardest time letting this work go today.
+It looks like Michelle is the Obama having the hardest time letting this work go.

 [Featured Image by J. Scott Applewhite/AP Images]